 Introduction to C#

 Welcome to the introduction to C# tutorials.
-These start with interactive lessons that you can run in your browser.
+These lessons start with interactive code that you can run in your browser.
 You can learn the basics of C# from the C# 101 video series before starting these interactive lessons.

 The first lessons explain C# concepts using small snippets of code.
 You'll learn the basics of C# syntax and how to work with data types like strings, numbers, and booleans.
 It's all interactive, and you'll be writing and running code within minutes.
 These first lessons assume no prior knowledge of programming or the C# language.